options/AnalysisAcquisition/README.md

 ### Backend: Optical character recognition & Spell Checking to mitigate recognition error.
 - you can find out function app source code in [link](/DevSources/FunctionAppsDev).
-- As PDF File is stored in a specfic blob storage - *PDF Container*, azure function, [ConvertPdfToTextDocument](/DevSources/FunctionAppsDev/wwwroot/ConvertPdfToTextDocument) would be executed becaused blob storage was specified as triggering event.
+- Whenever PDF File is stored in a specfic blob storage - *PDF Container*, azure function, [ConvertPdfToTextDocument](/DevSources/FunctionAppsDev/wwwroot/ConvertPdfToTextDocument) would be triggered because the blob storage was specified as triggering event.
-- This function converts a image pdf file into multiple image files(.png) per page, and recognize characters in the file using *Vision APIs* in *Cognitive Services*.
+- This function is responsible for convering a image pdf file into multiple image files(.png) per page, and recognize characters from images using *Vision APIs* in *Cognitive Services*.
 - To mitigate OCR recognition error, *Bing Spell Check* service could be used if needed.
-- When the function stored composed documents into a specfic blob storage - *Text Container*, *SendTextToTextAnalytics* function would send document to *Uniqone Text Analytics Service*.
+- When the function stored recognized document into a specfic blob storage - *Text Container*, *SendTextToTextAnalytics* function would send document to *Uniqone Text Analytics Service*.

-*This function is using **iTextSharp** nuget package to covert image pdf to multiple image files. you can see the more details of packages in this [link](https://www.nuget.org/packages/iTextSharp/). and a sample source code is [here](https://psycodedeveloper.wordpress.com/2013/01/10/how-to-extract-images-from-pdf-files-using-c-and-itextsharp/).*
+*This function is using **iTextSharp** nuget package to covert image pdf to multiple image files. you can see the more details of the package in this [link](https://www.nuget.org/packages/iTextSharp/). and a sample source code is [here](https://psycodedeveloper.wordpress.com/2013/01/10/how-to-extract-images-from-pdf-files-using-c-and-itextsharp/).*

-*Also, this function is using **Vision APIs** nuget package to using OCR in cognitive service. you can find out the more details are [here](https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision).*
+*Also, this function is using **Vision APIs** nuget package to use OCR in cognitive service. you can find out the more details [here](https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision).*

 *Azure function supports very easy way to utlize nuget packages using project.json files in azure function root folder. you can find out the how to use it in [project.json](/DevSources/FunctionAppsDev/wwwroot/ConvertPdfToTextDocument/project.json).*

 ### Analytics: Acquisition information and risks.
 - *Ubiqone* and his partner already have a very unique analysis solution of acquisition information and the system have been hosting in different azure subscription as a single VM type.
-Basically, it is more reasonable to locate this service in the same region and the same resouce group.
+Basically, it is more reasonable to locate this service in the same region and the same resouce group and confiure at least two of vms.
 But, hackfest team decided to reuse on-going the system rather than to create new one.
-- Additionally, Becuase the service endpoint could be changed and orginal data could be marshaled according to which sub-system has to be integration, To isolate this expected change from others, [*SendTextToTextAnalytics*](/DevSources/FunctionAppsDev/wwwroot/SendTextToTextAnalytics) is developed and this function is responsible for sending data into Text Analytics Subsystem.
+- Additionally, Because the service endpoint could be changed and orginal data could be marshaled according to which sub-system has to be integration, To isolate this expected change from others, [*SendTextToTextAnalytics*](/DevSources/FunctionAppsDev/wwwroot/SendTextToTextAnalytics) was designed and this function is responsible for sending data into Text Analytics Subsystem.

 ### Notification
 - *Logic App* is generally used to design workflow with a lot of connectors.
 This sample application are using *Logic App* for email notification. and it exposes http triggering point to execute the logic app - [*EmailNotifier*](/DevSources/LogicAppDev).